Code-Institute-Submissions/KateEllen-shoe_shop_JuneResub/README.md

   * Date and time stamp and the profile name of the super user who created the post entry.
 * Post Content/Body
   * The content of the blog that has been included by the super user.

 * Comments
+* Comments were included in blogs to help enrich a community environment among frequent visitors and encourage interaction with customers.

   * The comments section shows users responses to the blog.
   * Only registered users can post comments.
   * To post comments to the blogs is through the form directly under this section on the site page.